 For your one stop shop for fresh and organic produce, maek sure to go to The Smithy in New Preston!
 With an abundance of locally made and sourced foods, breads, and quick bites to choose from, there’s something for everyone.
 Go to thesmithystore.com to view their latest menu and offerings.

 Spring Hill Vineyards grow on a historic farm dating to the 18th century located along the banks of the Shepaug River in New Preston.
 Although the vineyards won’t be open for wine tasting until August, their award-winning wines are available for purchase at Washington Liquor and County Spirit!

 Starberry Farm of New Preston is well known for their delicious peaches, 37 varieties to be ready this season in July!
 But until the peaches are ready for picking, stop by the farm stand starting mid-June for cherries and raspberries at 81 Kielwasser Road, New Preston.
 Call (860) 868-2863 for updated information and CSA program offerings.

 Waldingfield Farm offers all the colors of the rainbow when it comes to vegetables.
 Come by the barn store for salad greens, rainbow carrots, kale, arugula, celeriac, beets, watermelon radishes, sweet/mixed potatoes, parsnips, and more!
 Open from 12pm-4pm on Tuesdays through Saturdays.
-The 2020 CSA is also starting mid-June, to sign up and join the CSA program go to: https://waldingfieldfarm.com/csa.
+To join the CSA program at Waldingfield Farm, visit: waldingfieldfarm.com.

 Washington Food Market